-The Bay area of California consists of cities like San Francisco, Oakland, Berkeley, San Jose and others.
-San Francisco is the biggest city in the bay with the population of 8,65,000 spread across 121.4 sq km area.
+The Bay area of California consists of cities like San Francisco, Oakland, Berkeley, San Jose, and others.
+San Francisco is the biggest city in the bay with a population of 8,65,000 spread across 121.4 sq km area.
 Many people from the rest of the bay area, commute every day to San Francisco, thanks to the Public Transport, i.e. BART (Bay Area Rapid Transit) and CalTrain that makes the commute so quick and efficient.
 Along with being the largest city, San Francisco also has other very important factors in its urban planning which make it among the best, most expensive, most liveable cities of America.
 Let’s look at the history of the city’s urban planning briefly.

 Going through many phases of being explored and established, the city got Spanish migrants and soon after the gold rush in the 1850s, the demand for better city planning arose.
 With the increasing influx of people moving into the city, Cable cars were invented in 1890.
 They became the first mode of public transport, carrying people up and down the hill.
 The cable cars operate in the city even today.
 Daniel Burham suggested the ‘City Beautiful’ plan for the city but that could not be executed.
 Just after the earthquake and fire in 1906, buildings started building up outrageously and haphazardously during the panic.
 This is when the government took control and formulated the ‘General Plan’.

-Neighbourhoods were classified and organised on the basis of aspects like – people’s needs, environmental & economic aspects while retaining the feel of San Francisco.
+Neighborhoods were classified and organized on the basis of aspects like – people’s needs, environmental & economic aspects while retaining the feel of San Francisco.
 Certain districts like the Filmore, Mission, Presidio were already formulated.
 The General Plan focused on the planning of Downtown in 1965.
 Block pattern of Streets was laid out orthogonally, to reduce the commute time for people, making navigation and orientation lot easier.
 Since the downtown is already too densely packed and congested, the general plan tried to promote visitors and make San Francisco a pedestrian-friendly city.
 The downtown was divided into 4 major zones:

 - Office District (Financial District): Mainly high rise office and corporate buildings

-- Retail District (Union Square): Shopping centres
+- Retail District (Union Square): Shopping centers

 - General Commercial District (East Cut): Hotels, entertainment, restaurant